Best Budget Cruise Lines

 Costa is one of the oldest cruise lines in the world and boasts particularly affordable Mediterranean itineraries.

 If you’re looking for a chance to meet people from outside the U.S. during your vacation, this is the cruise line to book.
 Since it's based in Italy, there’s an eclectic mix of passengers from the U.S. and countries in Europe as well as a diverse age range among travelers.

-You can sail from two to 112 nights with Costa on a vessel that matches your style — some are smaller and more intimate, while others are larger and have a lively vibe.
+You can sail from three to 128 nights with Costa on a vessel that matches your style — some are smaller and more intimate, while others are larger and have a lively vibe.
 Either way, Costa has roughly one crew member for every three cruisers, so you’re guaranteed to receive quality service on your trip.

 What Travelers Say About Costa Cruises

 "Did the cruise meet expectations?
 Yes, on the whole, we enjoyed it.
 Some things were better than we expected and somethings as described in other reviews.
 Folks need to remember that you're often paying 50 percent less than in other lines to be on a Costa cruise.
 Would we book again, yes, I think we would.
 Will we book 'better' cruises as well?
 Yes we will [and have]." — ani4ani